slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/cli.md

 {{% feature-end mod="arch/cli" %}}

 ## From file {#from-file}
-{{% sk-tip-generic text="Functionality is available but docs are not yet ready." %}}
+{{% sk-coming-soon text="Functionality is available but docs are not yet ready." %}}

 {{% feature-end mod="arch/cli" %}}

 ## Scripts {#scripts}
-{{% sk-tip-generic text="Functionality is available but docs are not yet ready." %}}
+{{% sk-coming-soon text="Functionality is available but docs are not yet ready." %}}

 {{% feature-end mod="arch/cli" %}}